cair/PyTsetlinMachineCUDA/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the pyTsetlinMachine documentation
+Welcome to the PyTsetlinMachineCUDA documentation
 ====================================

 .. toctree::